trealla-prolog/trealla-OLDv1/docs/ARCHITECTURE.md

 Where *arity* is always 0.
 Where *flags* is FLAG_BLOB | FLAG2_STATIC.
 Where *nbr_cells* is always 1.
-Where *val_str* is a char pointer to UTF-8 chars.
+Where *val_str* is a pointer to a slice of UTF-8 chars.
-Where *len_str* is the length of the string in bytes.
+Where *len_str* is the length of the slice in bytes.

 A static BLOB is length delimited, not NULL-terminated.
+The primary use of a static BLOB is to point to memory that is never freed, such as a memory-mapped file.

 Non-static BLOB